-The Soviets tried to advance over the ice, but the Finns simply shot through the ice causing the heavy machinery to fall in and the attacking forces to drown.
-Whilst the Soviets trundled through open areas where their tanks would fit, the Finnish army on skis hid in the forests and picked off the exposed enemy, with one individual Simo Häyhä said to have singlehandedly killed 500 men.
+The Soviets tried to advance over frozen water bodies like lakes and rivers, but the Finns simply shot through the ice, causing the heavy machinery to fall in and the attacking forces to drown.
+Whilst the Soviets trundled through open areas where their tanks would fit, the Finnish army who was highly skilled on skis hid in the forests and picked off the exposed enemy, with one individual, Simo Häyhä, said to have singlehandedly killed over 500 men 7,10,11.
 The Finns wore warm winter clothing, camouflaged white in colour to blend in with the snow.
 The Soviets wore khaki uniforms that stood out clearly, and didn’t even get snowsuits until a few months later9.
 The Finns knew the terrain and climate, and had suitable equipment.
 Many of the Soviets weren’t used to this cold winter, with temperatures going as low as -40 oC (-40F), and had to sleep in improvised shelters.
-Throughout the Winter War over 61,000 Soviet soldiers got frostbite, many before they even entered Finland.
-Scores starved and froze, simply keeping alive in the environment being as much of an ordeal as the fight itself9.
+Scores experienced frostbite, even before entering Finland, whilst others starved and froze, simply keeping alive in the environment being as much of an ordeal as the fight itself9.

 For more info: